mongock/mongock/CONTRIBUTING.md

  free to propose changes to this document in a pull request.

-## Getting started
+## Getting started :rocket:

-> :boom::rocket: Visit our page of [requested contribution](https://github.com/mongock/mongock/labels/contribution-requested) to find out the best candidates and which of them are rewarded!!
+> :boom: Visit our page of [requested contribution](https://github.com/mongock/mongock/labels/contribution-requested) to find out the best candidates and which of them are rewarded!!

 Contributions are made to this repo via **issues**, **discussions** and **code contributions**.